pmprashantmishra/event-engagement-app/README.md

 - Shows you a summary of responses from keynote feedback, session and booth feedback and survey.

 ## Try it in a scratch org
-Before deploying the app to your own production instance, I recommend installing it in a scratch org, to try the app and make the required changes.
+Before deploying the app to your own production instance, I recommend installing it in a scratch org, to try out the app and make any changes.

 1. If you haven't already done so, authorize your hub org and provide it with an alias (**myhuborg** in the command below):